Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 So how did computer vision transform from a mathematical discipline based on geometry to an empirical, quantitative discipline based on benchmarks?
-We can see the seeds of this transition as early as a debate at ICCV 1999, referenced by P9, between Jitendra Malik and Olivier Faugeras \cite{triggs2000vision}.
-In that debate, Malik argued that computer vision should focus more on probabilistic modeling and perception, rather than methods based in geometry, while Faugeras responded that empirical computer vision was not scientific, since it is unfalsifiable, and geometric methods based on rigorous mathematics were a better foundation for the discipline.
+This transition was gradual: we can see its seeds as early as a debate at ICCV 1999, referenced by P9, between Jitendra Malik and Olivier Faugeras \cite{triggs2000vision}.
+In that debate, Malik argued that computer vision should focus more on probabilistic modeling and perception, rather than methods based in geometry, while Faugeras rejected empirical computer vision as unfalsifiable, advocating for the mathematical rigor of geometry.